opengrep/opengrep/INSTALL.md

 The main [`Dockerfile`](Dockerfile) serves as a reference on how to build Opengrep for Linux.
 The usual instructions for building a Docker image apply.
-It should be:
+Once you've cloned the repository and fetched the submodules(see above), it should be:

 ```
 $ docker build -t opengrep .